rendyanthony/gitlab-ssh-proxy/README.md

 ```
 $ ssh git@localhost
 PTY allocation request failed on channel 0
-Welcome to GitLab, @<username>!
+Welcome to GitLab, @user!
 Connection to localhost closed.
 ```

 ## Uninstall

-This will remove all files and the SE Linux proxy module.
+This will remove all the script files and the SE Linux proxy module.

 ```
 sudo ./setup.sh remove